pitkley/in-container/README.md

 In case you are interested in the container-runtime that was detected, you can call `in_container::get_container_runtime()` instead, which will return an `Option<ContainerRuntime>`.
 The `Option` is `None` when not running in a container, otherwise it will contain the detected runtime.

+## <a name="versionbumppolicy"></a> Version bump policy

+In general, the versioning scheme follows the semantic versioning guidelines:

+* The patch version is bumped when backwards compatible fixes are made (this includes updates to dependencies).
+* The minor version is bumped when new features are introduced, but backwards compatibility is retained.
+* The major version is bumped when a backwards incompatible change was made.

+Special case:

+* A bump in the minimum supported Rust version (MSRV), which is currently 1.46.0, will be done in minor version updates (i.e. they do not require a major version bump).

 ## <a name="license"></a> License

 This project is licensed under either of